 In most cases, personal data will be processed for at least one of the following:

 - it is necessary for LU-CIX to take measures at your request prior to entering into a contract or for the performance of any contractual obligations towards you;

-- you have given prior consent to the processing of your personal data and your consent has been obtained pursuant to applicable laws, such as to receive commercial communications from us or third parties or for us to use third party cookies;
+- you have given prior consent to the processing of your personal data and your consent has been obtained pursuant to applicable laws, such as to receive commercial communications from us;

 - it is necessary for LU-CIX to be able to perform an obligation according to law or any decision by a public authority, such as to allow us to comply with applicable commercial laws and any regulatory obligations and to respond to requests and comply with requirements from public authorities; or